BrendahKiragu/Moringa-School-Phase-1-Project/README.md

 # App navigation

 ## Accessing the Search Interface:
-Navigate to the search form on the main page of the "Free Read Hub" website.
+Navigate to the search form on the main page of the "Book Search Hub" website.
 There is an input field with a placeholder text "search book(author/name), and to the right is a submit button 'search'.

 ## Entering Search Queries:
 Type the title, author's name, or subject of the book you are looking for into the search input field.
 The search may dynamically display suggestions or start fetching results based on what you type.